sematext/docs/docs/alerts/index.md

 ### Alert Integrations

-Alert notifications can be sent to
+Alert notifications can be sent to a number of different destinations:

   - Email
   - [PagerDuty](../integration/alerts-pagerduty-integration)